moaazsidat/react-native-qrcode-scanner/README.md

 This QR code scanner was inspired by the QR code scanner within [Whatsapp](https://www.whatsapp.com/).

 ### To do
-- Add usage example to get started using it in the project
 - Document other complex examples
+- Add props for width and height of the camera view
+- Fix styling to work across iOS screen sizes
+- Add support for Android